There is a time and place for splurging, and there is a time and place for knowing how to save money

 ♥ Buy in bulk – There are somethings that should never be paid for in small quantities; things that you will need for years and that won’t spoil.
 Tampons and toilet paper come to mind.
 Read about the 10 things I ALWAYS buy in bulk to save money.

 ♥ Share purchases when possible – I’m hesitant to put this in here cus it might be frowned upon, but computer programs are especially easy to share.
 Many programs come with more than one license and you don’t need a disk to run them.
-Programs I have shared this year alone – Kaspersky antivirus, Quickbooks, and Turbo Tax.

-♥ Stop Wasting Food – This one is so huge it gets a whole post.
+♥ Stop wasting food – This one is so huge it gets a whole post.
 Read 10 1/2 tips to stop wasting food.

 ♥ Find cheaper alternatives to expensive supplements – I mentioned my turmeric for curcumen (a natural anti-inflammatory) swap (read about it here).
 There are lots of ways to ensure your body is getting proper nutrition without buying expensive supplements!

 ♥ Never buy clothes that require dry cleaning.